jquense/react-big-calendar/README.md

 ## Join The Community

 Help us improve Big Calendar!
-Join us on [Slack](https://join.slack.com/t/bigcalendar/shared_invite/zt-29tzjbk9e-xCqhIAPbOpXiVcetK9bC0g).
+Join us on [Slack](https://join.slack.com/t/bigcalendar/shared_invite/zt-2cerpqegz-mGzcbm7LxYLFPjcTa0gLgw).
+(Slack invite links do expire.
+If you can't get in, just file an issue and we'll get a new link)